Water pollution: an introduction

 If you've ever taken part in a community beach clean, you'll know that plastic is far and away the most common substance that washes up with the waves.
 There are three reasons for this: plastic is one of the most common materials, used for making virtually every kind of manufactured object from clothing to automobile parts; plastic is light and floats easily so it can travel enormous distances across the oceans; most plastics are not biodegradable (they do not break down naturally in the environment), which means that things like plastic bottle tops can survive in the marine environment for a long time.
 (A plastic bottle can survive an estimated 450 years in the ocean and plastic fishing line can last up to 600 years.)

 While plastics are not toxic in quite the same way as poisonous chemicals, they nevertheless present a major hazard to seabirds, fish, and other marine creatures.
 For example, plastic fishing lines and other debris can strangle or choke fish.
 (This is sometimes called ghost fishing.)
-One scientific study in the 1980s estimated that a quarter of all seabirds contain some sort of plastic residue.
-In another study about a decade later, a scientist collected debris from a 1.5 mile length of beach in the remote Pitcairn islands in the South Pacific.
+About half of all the world's seabird species are known to have eaten plastic residues.
+In one study of 450 shearwaters in the North Pacific, over 80 percent of the birds were found to contain plastic residues in their stomachs.
+In the early 1990s, marine scientist Tim Benton collected debris from a 2km (1.5 mile) length of beach in the remote Pitcairn islands in the South Pacific.
 His study recorded approximately a thousand pieces of garbage including 268 pieces of plastic, 71 plastic bottles, and two dolls heads.

 Photo: Invasive species: Above: Water hyacinth crowding out a waterway around an old fence post.
 Photo by Steve Hillebrand.
 Below: Non-native zebra mussels clumped on a native mussel.
 Both photos courtesy of US Fish & Wildlife Service Photo Library.